 Now that I have your attention, here are the details on those items and more.

 November is another huge month for bookish holidays, most notably National Novel Writing Month.
 November 1st is both National Authors Day and National Family Literacy Day.
 The first Saturday of the month (Nov 2) is Book Lovers Day.
-We also have National Nonfiction Day (Nov 6), I love to Write Day (Nov 15), High Five a Librarian Day (Nov 18) and the third full week of November is National Young Readers Week and National Book Award Week.
+We also have National Nonfiction Day (Nov 6), I love to Write Day (Nov 15), High Five a Librarian Day (Nov 18), and the third full week of November is National Young Readers Week and National Book Award Week.
 It’s also Non-fiction November all month long!

-I also have a bonus blog post with my favorite Thanksgiving books to read to younger children.
+I have a bonus blog post with my favorite Thanksgiving books to read to younger children.

-We also have a “Thanksgiving-themed” – Can Your Teach Creativity? blog post from a few years back.
+We also have a “Thanksgiving-themed” – Can Your Teach Creativity? article from a few years back.
 This was a fun and interesting twist on an old holiday decoration project.

 For younger writers, I recommend checking out https://ywp.nanowrimo.org for their Young Writers program!
-It’s basically the same thing as the main event, but the final word count and stress level is lower.
-Additional resources are also provided like workbooks for story-planning and daily writing prompts to keep the story going if you get stuck!
+It’s basically the same thing as the main event, but the final word count and stress level are lower.
+Additional resources are also provided, like workbooks for story-planning and daily writing prompts to keep the story going if you get stuck!

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!